-The Clinic Practicum Coordinator is a full-time staff member and doctoral-level licensed psychologist in the School Psychology Program.
-The Coordinator has primary responsibility for the overall operation and coordination of practicum activities with other aspects of the graduate training program.
+The Clinic Practicum Coordinator is a full-time academic staff member and doctoral-level licensed psychologist in the School Psychology Program.
+The Coordinator has primary responsibility for the overall operation and coordination of practicum activities tied to the Clinic Practicum course.
 More specific responsibilities include client intake, case assignments, supervision of clinical services, liaison with community agencies and programs, referral to community and University resources, and student supervision and evaluation.